Need Help with your iPad?

 What if I already have an iPad or another tablet?

-Our recommendation is an iPad Air WiFi, 32 GB tablet.
-Through what Emporia State faculty have already observed and experienced in classrooms using mobile devices, an enhanced learning experience is most successful when all students are using the same device - with the specifications Hornet Connected Learning requires - so instruction time is not lost in adapting lessons to varied brands of tablets.
+Our recommendation is an iPad Air WiFi, 32 GB tablet (Gen 1 or 2).
+Emporia State faculty have already observed and experienced in classrooms using mobile devices, an enhanced learning experience is most successful when all students are using the same device - with the specifications Hornet Connected Learning requires - so instruction time is not lost in adapting lessons to varied brands of tablets.

 However, we recognize that some students already own an iPad or want to choose where they purchase their device.
 Providing it meets the iPad minimum requirements (www.emporia.edu/it/help/ipad.html), you have the option to use your current device (iPad 2 or above) and may choose where you purchase your device.
 Please keep the lifespan of the device in mind when making your iPad decision.